solidiquis/erdtree/README.md

       --completions <COMPLETIONS>  Print completions for a given shell to stdout [possible values: bash, elvish, fish, powershell, zsh]
       --dirs-only                  Only print directories
       --suppress-size              Omit disk usage from output
-      --size-left                  Show the size on the left, decimal aligned --no-color                   Print plainly without ANSI escapes
+      --no-color                   Print plainly without ANSI escapes
       --no-config                  Don't read configuration file -h, --help                       Print help (see more with '--help')